julianburr/julianburr.de/src/pages/til/why-css-variables-are-awesome.md

 ## Inline hover and media queries

 Inline styles are bad, because you can't use things like `:hover` and other pseudo selectors, right?
 Well, yeah, but CSS variables help you get around that.
-Again, this ties in with the way CSS-in-JS libraries allow dynamic styles from props.
+Again, this ties into the way CSS-in-JS libraries allow dynamic styles from props.

 ```css
 button {